|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Prisoner of War

-Under interrogation, He claimed he was the co-pilot of a bomber from the "Araki Butai" and the sole survivor of his crew, so they would not look for his Zero.
-But, his story, did not hold up under detailed interrogation.
-His story varied when he claimed his bomber was hit by anti-aircraft fire in one telling and fighter attacks in another.
-Also, the bombing raids over Port Moresby he claimed to have participated on May 15 and 22, no bombers had been observed over Port Moresby on either date.
+At Redholme Manson, he suffered a bout of malaria for four days.
+When interrogated further, he claimed he was the co-pilot of a bomber from the "Araki Butai" and the sole survivor of his crew, in hopes the Allies would not look for his Zero.
+Under more detailed interrogation, his cover story did not hold up.
+In one telling he claimed his bomber was damaged by anti-aircraft fire.
+In another telling he claimed it was damaged by fighters.
+Also, he claimed to have flown bombing missions on May 15, 1942 and May 22, 1942 over Port Moresby but no bombers were observed on either date.

-In later interrogations, he admitted: "On May 17, 1942 I was strafing Moresby air base [7-Mile Drome] following Lt.
+In later interrogations he admitted: "On May 17, 1942 I was strafing Moresby air base [12-Mile Drome] following Lt.
 Yamaguchi.
 AA fire perforated the engine.
 I decided to return to Lae by direct route.
 While flying solely, engine stopped and crash landed in the jungle before crossing the ridge."

 Afterwards, he was transferred to Hay Camp, NSW on September 14 and quartered with civil internees and volunteered to work at road maintenance to earn extra money to buy things at the canteen.

-On March 1, 1946 taken to Sydney and departed aboard the Daikai Maru on March 2 and returned to Japan.
+On March 1, 1946 taken to Sydney and embarked aboard Daikai Maru departing March 2, 1946 and was returned to Japan.
 Postwar, in Japan and lived under an assumed name "Isshiki".
 He never participated in Zero Pilot Reunion events.
 Saburo Sakai also confirmed Ito was reluctant to apply for medical benefits as wounded in action from the Japanese Government as he was ashamed of his captivity.
 Eventually he applied by Sakai's advice, but he claimed in an affidavit that he crashed and survived the war with natives until liberated.

 Lawrence Kilemu adds: